tupui/scipy/joss_qmc/paper.md

 - Latin Hypercube Sampling (centered, strength 1 or 2),
 - Optimize a sample by minimizing $C^2$ discrepancy or performing Lloyd-Max iterations,
-- Fast numerical inverse methods to sample arbitrary univariate distributions with QMC [@unuran2022].
+- Fast numerical inverse methods to sample arbitrary univariate distributions with QMC [@unuran2022],
-- QMC integration
+- QMC integration.

 Before the release of SciPy 1.7.0, the need for these functions was partially met in the scientific Python ecosystem by tutorials (e.g. blog posts)